 In the past, following a period of volatility in the market price of a company's securities, securities class action lawsuits, derivative claims and other actions have often been taken against public companies and their directors and officers.
 Recent years have been characterized by a substantial increase in the number of requests for certification of class actions and derivative claims filed and approved in Israel.
-In May 2015 we were served with a motion to approve the filing of a derivative claim against the Company's controlling shareholder, directors and CEO and certain former controlling shareholder and directors which we are sued for approximately \$ 41.9 million.
+In May 2015, we were served with a motion to approve the filing of a derivative claim against the Company's controlling shareholder, directors and CEO and certain former controlling shareholder and directors in which we are sued for approximately \$ 41.9 million.
 If this motion is approved and the derivative claim is accepted, this may have a material adverse effect on our financial results.
 Additionally, and due to the nature of derivative claims, regardless of its outcome, and even if the claims are without merit, we may incur substantial costs and our management resources that are diverted to defending such litigation.
-In March 2017, our subsidiary Eldista Gmbh, received a notice from its largest tenant in Switzerland, LEM Switzerland SA, or the Tenant, regarding the deposit of the monthly rent for March 2017 amounting to approximately CHF 279,400 (app. \$276,800 vat inclusive) with Banque cantonale de Genève under the control of the Pouvoir judiciaire of the Canton of Geneva, as a preliminary process for filing a claim with the Commission de Conciliation en Matière de Baux et Loyers of the Canton of Geneva, or the Commission.
-The Tenant claims that there are serious defects affecting the rented premises, which merit the Tenant with a reimbursement of CHF 2.4 million (app, \$2.4 million) (excluding VAT) as well as approximately CHF 69,200 (app, \$68,500) as indemnification for consequential damages for the years 2014 and 2015.
-If the Tenant claim, and his motion will be approved, it may has a material adverse effect on our financial results.
-For further information see Item 8.
-"Financial Information - Le
+In July 2017, our subsidiary Eldista Gmbh, received an application for conciliation from its largest tenant in Switzerland, LEM Switzerland SA, or LEM, pursuant to which LEM mainly demands the elimination of certain alleged defects in the CTN Complex and that LEM be authorized to carry out the works at the expense of Eldista Gmbh if the works are not executed within a specific time frame as well as a 20%-reduction in rent from February 2012 and until the completion of the works.
+LEM demands that Eldista Gmbh be ordered to reimburse a monthly amount of CHF 47,600 as rent overpayment from February 2012 (representing the 20% reduction in rent) until (i) the completion of the works or (ii) the month of the entry into force of the judgment, whichever occurs first and that Eldista Gmbh be ordered to pay an amount of app, CHF 147,000 (subject to amplification) plus interest as of May 5, 2017 as consequential damages.
+LEM further demands to be reserved the right to claim the reimbursement o